Health and Safety

 |Total Recordable Injury Rate (TRIR)|

-Many country initiatives have been put in place in order to address the specific local Health and Safety challenges.
+Many country initiatives have been put in place to address the specific local Health and Safety challenges.
 A few examples below: